DesignBench: A Comprehensive Benchmark for MLLM-based Front-end Code Generation: Experiment Setup

 \textbf{Code Metrics}.
 (1) \textbf{Compilation Success Rate (CSR)}.
 This metric represents the percentage of generated code that compiles successfully without errors.
 Assume that the total number of samples is N and the number of samples compiled successfully is S, then $CSR=\frac{S}{N}$.
-(2) \textbf{Code Modification Similarity (CMS)}.
-We employ the Jaccard similarity~\cite{thada2013jaccard} to quantify the precision of code modifications on design edit and design repair tasks by comparing the sets of modified line numbers between the ground truth and generated code.
-Let $A$ represent the set of line numbers modified in the ground truth code and $B$ represent the set of line numbers modified in the generated code.
-The CMS is formally defined as: $CMS(A, B) = \frac{|A \cap B|}{|A \cup B|}$.
+(2) \textbf{Code Modification Location Similarity (CMLS)}.
+We employ the Jaccard similarity~\cite{thada2013jaccard} to quantify the precision of code modifications on design edit and design repair tasks by comparing the sets of code modification operations between the ground truth and generated code.
+We first parse the code into an Abstract Syntax Tree (AST), and then identify the operation (i.e., add, delete and modify) by the AST node comparison.
+Let $A$ represent the set of code modification operations in the ground truth code and $B$ represent the set of code modification operations in the generated code.
+The CMLS is formally defined as: $CMLS(A, B) = \frac{|A \cap B|}{|A \cup B|}$.
+(3) \textbf{Code Modification Content Similarity (CMCS).} While CMLS focuses on modification locations, CMCS evaluates the semantic correctness of modified code content.
+Given modification operation sets $A$ and $B$, we match operations based on AST node correspondence and denote the matched pairs as $M \subseteq A \times B$.
+For each $(a,b)\in M$, CodeBLEU~\cite{ren2020codebleu} is used to compute content similarity, while unmatched operations receive a score of zero.
+The CMCS is defined as: $CMCS(A,B) = \frac{1}{|A \cup B|} \sum_{(a,b)\in M} \text{CodeBLEU}(a,b)$.

 \textbf{MLLM-as-Judge Metrics.} MLLMs have shown great performance in assisting judges across diverse modalities~\cite{chen2024mllm, wang2025can}.
-Therefore, we prompt GPT-4o~\cite{openai_gpt4o} to determine whether the model meets the user's requirements on the design edit task and resolve the design issues on the design repair task, and output an \textbf{MLLM score} between 0 and 10 with detailed explanations (0-3 denotes the poor edit/repair, 4-6 denotes partial edit/repair, 7-8 denotes Good eidt/repair and 9-10 denotes excellent edit/repair).
-For design edit task, we sample 359 samples and validate this MLLM score through human evaluation, which can achieve an average accuracy of 95.54\%.
-For design repair task, we sample 111 samples and validate this MLLM score through human evaluation, which can achieve an average accuracy of 91.89\%.
+Therefore, we prompt GPT-4o~\cite{openai_gpt4o} to determine whether the model meets the user's requirements on the design edit task and resolve the design issues on the design repair task, and output an \textbf{MLLM score} between 0 and 10 with detailed explanations (0-3 denotes the poor edit/repair, 4-6 denotes partial edit/repair, 7-8 denotes Good edit/repair and 9-10 denotes excellent edit/repair).
+The detailed judge prompts can be found in our repo\footnote{https://github.com/WebPAI/DesignBench/blob/main/code/evaluator/metric.py}.
+We employ the same five PhD students to conduct human validation studies to verify the reliability and consistency of our MLLM-as-Judge approach.
+Final validation are determined by majority voting.
+The Kappa score for inter-annotator agreement is 0.8648 and 0.8428 on design edit and repair task respectively, indicating "almost perfect" consensus.
+For design edit task, we sample 359 samples and validate this MLLM score through human evaluation, which can achieve an average accuracy of \textbf{95.54\%}.
+For design repair task, we sample 111 samples and validate this MLLM score through human evaluation, which can achieve an average accuracy of \textbf{91.89\%}.